-Is there a Downside?
+Is there a Downside to Driving in France?

-Of course, nothing is perfect.
+Besides the weird Priorité à droite rule, of course nothing is perfect.
 The downside to driving in France is the drivers themselves.
 No real surprises there.
 There is a very real habit here of getting super close to the rear of your car.
 No matter what speed you are doing.

-The road could be empty for miles/kiolmeters either way.
+The road could be empty for miles/kilometers either way.
 Then suddenly there is a car behind you, trying to read any stickers you might have stuck to your car.
 Drivers here do like to use other drivers to manage their speed and concentration.
 It is easier to drive behind someone then it is to maintain a consistent speed with no one filling your windscreen.

 To counteract though, at the first safe opportunity you can shift the car slightly closer to the edge of the road, indicate that way, and thus you are telling the driver behind you he could (should) go ahead and pass you.

-The you can get back to the serious aspect of taking in the scenery on your drive (whilst still maintaining an eye on the road.)
+Then you can get back to the serious aspect of taking in the scenery on your drive (whilst still maintaining an eye on the road.)

 Like to explore more about France?